Learn about the benefits of SIP Trunking and its implementation

-With SIP Trunking technology your organization can build virtual local presence anywhere around the globe.
+With SIP Trunking technology your organization can build a virtual local presence anywhere around the globe.
 Employees who work remotely can keep their local phone numbers, related to your company’s headquarters.

 Call Detail Records

 Call Data Records (CDR) is a useful feature, that gives helpful insights.
 It allows tracking of business call history in a certain time frame.
-With SIP trunk they can be analyzed almost instantaneous instead of having to wait for the phone bill at the end of the month.
+With SIP trunk they can be analyzed almost instantaneously instead of having to wait for the phone bill at the end of the month.

 HD Call Quality